jewei/react-minimal/README.md

 # react-minimal

-Minimal boilerplate with React and Webpack in ES6.
+Minimal boilerplate with React and Webpack in ECMAScript 2015 (ES6).

 ### Installation